canada-ca/Open_First_Whitepaper/2_Open_Standards.md

 ##### Application adherence - Vendor lock-in

 Internally, interoperability can be viewed in two dimensions: the horizontal dimension (between two separate applications), which by nature is the dimension at play when two different systems interact; and the vertical dimension, which concerns the components of a single application.
 This is typically the case between the application itself and the underlying infrastructure components (for example, an application may require a specific database that, itself, works only on a particular operating system, without any functionalities coming into play).
-This is where application adherence factor in, falling outside the scope of interoperability but nevertheless sharing a number of fundamental principles with it.
+This is where application adherence factors in, falling outside the scope of interoperability but nevertheless sharing a number of fundamental principles with it.

 #### Cloud computing